hahwul/WebHackersWeapons/README.md

 - [Thanks to contributor](#thanks-to-contributor)

 ## WHW-Tools
-> Always use the latest tools and Easy installation 😎
+> Always use the latest tools 😎

 `WHW-Tools` is tools web of `#WebHackersWeapons`.
 Easy install and Easy manage upgrade.
 Go to [WHW-Tools](https://whw-tools.hahwul.com/)